-Sherlock Holmes: Secret of the Silver Earring
+Video Game: Sherlock Holmes: Secret of the Silver Earring

-or Sherlock Holmes: The Silver Earring
+aka: Sherlock Holmes And The Secret Of The Silver Earring

 Tropes present in this game include: